Welcome to Blog From The Darkside.

 I’m Steve Calvert and this is a resurrected version of my first blog.

-These days I live in the Netherlands and make my living as a freelance writer, but in 2006 I was living in the UK and pursuing my passion for horror writing.
+These days I move from country to country and make my living as a freelance writer, but in 2006 I was living in the UK and pursuing my passion for horror writing.
 I’d already sold a few short stories and decided I needed a website, so I built one and it eventually evolved into an online horror resource.
 I don’t have time to write horror stories or reviews these days, but the site is still online and, if you want to, you can visit it by clicking HERE

 A few months after I built my horror website I built a horror blog and hosted it on a separate domain.
 I called it Blog From The Darkside, it became quite popular, and a lot of people said how much they loved the name.
 Around two years later, on May 5th, 2008, I decided that I would add a news feed to the blog’s footer.
 While I was doing this I found a lot of links had been added to the footer file.
 I have no idea how long they had been there and if I had not decided to add a news feed I might never have discovered the problem.

 This discovery was very worrying for me so I visited the blog and took a look at the page source and discovered that the header file had also been hacked into and a lot of outgoing links had been added to it.
 All of the links added to my blog included an instruction for them to be hidden.
 I didn’t know that they were there and neither would any visitors to the blog unless they took a look at the page source.
 The search engines, of course, would see all of these links and then spider them, giving the person who added the links lots and lots (there were hundreds of them) of free links into their own sites and the sites that they were obviously affiliated to.

 I removed all of these links immediately and changed all relevant passwords.